Turkey asks U.N. Security Council to act after Syria attack

 “It constitutes a flagrant violation of international law as well as a breach of international peace and security,” said the letter, which was obtained by Reuters.

-U.N. diplomats said the 15-nation council was hoping to issue a non-binding statement later on Wednesday that would condemn the mortar attack and demand an end to violations of Turkey’s territorial sovereignty.
+U.N. diplomats said the council was hoping to issue a non-binding statement on Thursday that would condemn the mortar attack “in the strongest terms” and demand an end to violations of Turkey’s territorial sovereignty.

+Council members had originally hoped to issue the statement on Wednesday but Russia asked for a delay, diplomats said on condition of anonymity.

+A draft of the council statement seen by Reuters would have its 15 members declare that attack was a “demonstration of the spilling over of the crisis in Syria into neighboring states to an alarming degree.”

 “Turkey kindly requests for the Security Council to take necessary action to put an end to such acts of aggression and to ensure that Syria respects Turkey’s sovereignty, territorial integrity and security,” Apakan wrote.